Note: GunBroker.com updates this document as new information becomes available. Please check back regularly for the newest updates.

-The Marketplace Facilitator Laws require GunBroker.com to collect and remit sales tax on all sales by its sellers into GunBroker.com MPF States, regardless of whether the seller is an individual, a company or a business and regardless of the seller’s location or its total sales into that state.
-The only exception to this is for tax-exempt sellers (see below under “What if my account is a charity or tax-exempt?”) or tax-exempt buyers.
+Marketplace Facilitator Laws require GunBroker.com to collect and remit sales tax on all sales by its sellers into GunBroker.com MPF States, regardless of whether the seller is an individual, a company, or a business, the seller’s location, or total sales in a particular state.
+The only exception to this is for tax-exempt sellers (see the section below titled “What if my account is a charity or tax-exempt?”) or tax-exempt buyers.

 How will the sales tax process flow?

-GunBroker.com will calculate and add the applicable sales tax to each order being shipped to a GunBroker.com MPF State.
-The buyer will pay the seller the Order Total Payable, which includes the sales tax.
+GunBroker.com automatically calculates and adds applicable sales tax to each order being shipped to a GunBroker.com MPF State.
+The buyer will pay the seller the Order Total Payable, which includes sales tax.
 The seller will be notified of the sales tax to remit via a sales tax statement.
-The tax amount will be remitted to GunBroker.com via a remittance process that is very similar to the one we use to collect fees which uses your payment method(s) on file.
+The tax amount will be remitted to GunBroker.com via a remittance process that is very similar to the one we use to collect fees using your payment method(s) on file.
 GunBroker.com will then remit the sales tax to the appropriate state.

 Since GunBroker.com is not part of the financial transaction between the buyer and the seller, GunBroker.com cannot directly collect the sales tax from the buyer.
-The buyer's tax payment goes form the buyer, to the seller, to GunBroker.com and then finally to the state.
+The buyer's tax payment goes form the buyer, to the seller, to GunBroker.com before finally being remitted to the state.